psam21/cb/docs/heritage-nostr-integration.md

 ✅ **User Experience**
 - Consistent contribution workflow
-- Unified browsing experience possible
+- Separate but familiar interfaces (/my-shop vs /my-contributions)
 - Familiar edit/delete patterns
+- Clear separation of shop products and heritage content

 ✅ **Flexibility**
 - Easy to add new content types
-- Can mix/separate content as needed
+- Logically separate in UI, technically unified in Nostr
 - Future-proof for new features

 ✅ **Nostr Compatibility**